kanishka132/Paper/README.md

 •	Python Files:
 app.py: The main backend file for initializing the Flask app and defining routes.
 extraction.py: Handles text and metadata extraction from uploaded PDFs.

+• **Instruction to run the code** - Use command python app.py to run the Flask app.
+This will serve the web app in your local machine(localhost).